 A Dec.
 17, 2012 CBC radio update: A representative of the Conference Board of Canada says only 260 jobs/year are predicted in NB if a shale gas industry is developed.
 Mostly all of these jobs will be supply chain related, with very few in the extraction industry itself.

-5. Q: NB Minister Craig Leonard also states that there have been absolutely no documented cases of water contamination from fracking.
+6. Q: NB’s Minister of Energy and Mines says there has been absolutely no contamination of water from fracking.
 Is this true?

 A: No. The first thing to understand when answering this question is that there are multiple sources of possible water contamination.
 They include:

 2) methane released during drilling and/or leaked into water table from faulty well casings.